Rio de Janeiro – Leblon bar crawl

-Leblon neighbours Ipanema to the West and seems to be where most of the drinking holes are.
+Leblon, which neighbours Ipanema to the west, seems to be where most of the drinking holes are.
 I started off at Bracaranse (85B Rua José Linhares); a buzzing neighbourhood bar with a comfortable well-worn feel.

 The Bolinhas de Bacalau (deep fried balls of salt cod) are reputed to be some of the best in town and I couldn’t disagree (A).